groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/word-to-tsv.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "How to Convert Word File to PowerPoint in .NET"
+    title_left: "How to Convert Word File to TSV in .NET"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to accurately convert the word documents to PowerPoint using a few lines of C# .NET code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to accurately convert the word documents to TSV using a few lines of C# .NET code.

         *   Create an instance of **Converter** class and load the Word file with full path
-        *   Create & set **ConvertOptions** for the pptx type
+        *   Create & set **ConvertOptions** for the tsv type
-        *   Call **Converter.Convert** method and pass the full path and format (PowerPoint) as parameter
+        *   Call **Converter.Convert** method and pass the full path and format (TSV) as parameter

     title_right: "System Requirements"
     content_right: |